wadaemmanuel/bamazon/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 1) clone repo
+2) npm install

 ### Prerequisites